rsolano60/AntGuardian/README.md

 # AntGuardian

 AntMiner monitor and auto-restart tool

-Compatible with all AntMiners
+Compatible with all AntMiners from Bitmain
+Works on Linux, Windows and Mac OS

 Scans the local network for miners.
 Once connected, restarts any miner when accepted shares do not increase in SECONDS_4_CHECKS seconds, given that there is an active internet connection (checks with google.com).